Raihan Saffron Journal

 Persian and Afghan markets

-Sevan Bakery (Watertown) — Middle Eastern grocer with Iranian-origin saffron tins.
+Sevan Bakery (Watertown) — Middle Eastern grocer with Iranian-origin saffron.

-Arax Market (Watertown) — Wide spice selection, ask for the dated tins.
+Arax Market (Watertown) — Wide spice selection, ask for date-labeled saffron.

 Pasta Pasta and other Newton Persian groceries — small but trustworthy spice corners.